Integrating Online And Offline Marketing Strategies In-store

 This idea is confirmed by a research paper on integrated multichannel retail, in which the authors note that 'the distinctive channels should complement each other to increase the possibility that consumers may easily find the most relevant one for their needs' [2].

-Combine your marketing strategies to increase customer engagement and involvement
+Combine your marketing strategies to increase customer engagement

 In the book Pervasive Advertising, J. Müller and colleagues point out that the level of involvement the customer has with a purchase and the strength of their relationship with the brand, product or service will affect sales figures.
 They argue that "involvement is critical to advertising because it can significantly impact the purchase decision process" [3].